Spenca/SATSolver/README.md

 # SATSolver
-SAT-based Sudoku solver for CSC320.
+SAT-based Sudoku solver for CSC320 at UVic.
 We finished the basic task and the three extended tasks.

 **Members:**<br />